 100% of profits from this event will be donated to our featured organization: Global Conservation Force (ticket profits are donated directly to support GFC and are non-refundable).
 GCF focuses on supporting threatened wildlife by providing anti-poaching units with the necessary technology and gear to help fight off poachers.
 Instead of adopting individual animals, with GCF you can “adopt a ranger” and help support rangers in their front line fight against poaching.

 From these nationwide World Pangolin Day events, GFC plans to use 50% of all funds raised for their protection, wildlife trafficking investigation efforts, and rehab efforts in Africa/Save Vietnams Wildlife.
 The other 50% of all funds raised will be donated to Save Vietnam’s Wildlife to support their work in rescuing, rehabilitating, and protecting the endangered Pangolins.

-To learn more about what the Pangolins are facing, please watch this short film.
+To learn more about what the Pangolins are facing, please watch this short film featured on NatGeo and produced by Coral and Oak Studios.
 It is mildly graphic, and NOT intended for the children to view.